-Students who wish to pursue a minor in computer and information science are required to consult with the department adviser [(317) 274-9727] regarding prerequisites.
+Students who wish to pursue a minor in computer and information science must consult with a department adviser, who can be reached at (317) 274-9727, and must file a formal application.
 See also "Undergraduate Programs, Minors" in this bulletin for additional requirements.